Tight Computationally Efficient Approximation of Matrix Norms with Applications: Spectratopic case

-Same as ellitopes, spectratopes are convex compact sets symmetric w.r.t. the origin; a basic spectratope, in addition, has a nonempty interior. \paragraph{Examples} First of all, {\sl every ellitope is a spectratope.} Indeed, it suffices to consider the case when the ellitope $\cW$ in question is the basic ellitope (\ref{2020ell1}).
+First of all, {\sl every ellitope is a spectratope.} Indeed, it suffices to consider the case when the ellitope $\cW$ in question is the basic ellitope (\ref{2020ell1}).
 In this case, passing to eigenvalue decompositions of matrices $T_k$, we have

-whence { } An example of a ``genuine'' basic spectratope is the unit $\|\cdot\|$-ball, $\|\cdot\|$ being the spectral norm on $\bR^{p\times q}$:
+whence { } An example of a ``genuine'' basic spectratope is the unit $|\cdot|$-ball, $|\cdot|$ being the spectral norm on $\bR^{p\times q}$:

 Same as ellitopes, spectratopes admit fully algorithmic "calculus," and their family is closed with respect to basic operations preserving convexity and symmetry w.r.t. the origin, such as taking finite intersections, linear images, inverse images under linear embedding, direct products, arithmetic summation ( see \cite[Section 4.6]{STOPT} for details); what is missing, is taking convex hulls of finite unions.